sman11235/comprehensive_productivity_tracker/README.md

 * GitHub commit activity in `dev_logs`
 * Plaid transactions in `transaction_logs`
-* browser-published location events in `location_logs`
+* browser location events in `location_logs`
-* visit and known-place records when location aggregation creates or updates them
+* visit and known-place records after location aggregation runs
 * consumed event ids in `processed_events`

-`health_logs` exists in the schema and is shown in the frontend when populated, but the current local workflow in this repository does not include a health producer.
+`health_logs` exists in the schema and frontend read model, but there is no health producer in the current local workflow.

-## APIs
+## API Summary

 ### Auth API